 GOLDEN RICE

-Preheat the oven to 200°C. Place the rinsed rice and the turmeric in a pot over a medium-high heat.
+Preheat the oven to 200°C. Place the rinsed rice and the Turmeric in a pot over a medium-high heat.
 Submerge in 300ml of salted water and pop on the lid.
 Once boiling, reduce the heat and simmer for 25-30 minutes until most of the water has been absorbed.
 Keeping the lid on, remove from the heat and steam for 10 minutes.
 On completion, drain if necessary and fluff up with a fork.

 BAKED PANEER